 Universal access to SRHR and universal health coverage (UHC)

-Globally, ARROW is the only regional organisation that has consistently conducted five-yearly research and monitoring of the ICPD Programme of Action (PoA).
-We have consistently monitored the implementation of SRHR in the Asia-Pacific region to assess progress/lack of progress in select countries with the support of national-level partners.
-As a result of this work, ARROW has accumulated expertise in developing critical SRHR monitoring indicators; a methodology of carrying out monitoring and advocacy around the ICPD PoA.
+Globally, ARROW is the only regional organisation that has consistently conducted five-yearly research and monitoring of the International Conference on Population and Development (ICPD) Programme of Action (PoA).
+We have consistently monitored the implementation of SRHR in Asia and the Pacific region to assess progress and also the lack of progress in select countries with the support of national-level partners.

 Related Publications